 5 September - Marica – Itauna Beach – 59km

-After a cup of coffee we packed up and headed back to the main road.
-It was day two for Amanda and she was looking for an internet connection to put the bike and bags on e-bay - ha ha!
-It was actually quite a nice ride, mostly along the Costa do Sol, with densely-wooded hills on the inland side.
+After a cup of coffee, it was back to the main road.
+It was day two for Amanda, and she mumbled something like she was looking for an internet connection to put the bike and panniers on eBay.
+It was, in fact, quite a nice ride, mostly along the Costa do Sol, with views of densely-wooded hills to the interior.

-We had breakfast at our pousada and then headed north along the coast.
-The road runs between the coast and a lake, which we realised was obviously a salt lake as we passed many salt farms.
-We picked up a strong tailwind, and I was happy for Amanda as she seemed rather tired by that time.
-On arrival at Arraial do Cabo she felt nauseous and experienced cold shivers; I suspected her problem was dehydration as she is a terrible water drinker.
+Breakfast was at our pousada after which our route headed north along the coast.
+The road ran between the beach and a Salt Lake, and we cycled passed many a salt farm.
+Fortunately, we picked up a strong tailwind, and I was happy for Amanda as she appeared rather tired by then.
+On arrival at Arraial do Cabo, she felt nauseous and experienced cold shivers; I suspected her problem was dehydration as she is a terrible water drinker.

-We camped at the local campsite which was quite a disappointment - although it was close to the beach, I thought it was overpriced for what it offered.
-Amanda retreated to her tent, never to be seen again.
-I cycled to the supermarket and bought the necessary items for supper, and stocked up with loads of fluids for the night.
+The campsite at Arraial do Cabo was a disappointment as although it was close to the beach, I thought it was overpriced for what it offered.
+Amanda retreated to her tent, not to be seen again.
+I cycled to the supermarket, bought the necessary items for supper, and stocked up with loads of fluids for the night.

 8 September - Arraial do Cabo – Buzios – 35km

-Amanda looked a lot better after a day’s rest and, although it was still very windy, we packed up and cycled the short distance to Buzios.
-Well done to Amanda for not complaining about the wind, she only rolled her eyes a few times but continued on.
-Once in Buzios we took a room at Buzios Hostel, where I could fix my tent and we could use the internet.
+Amanda appeared much improved after a day’s rest and, although it was still very windy, it was time to pack up and cycle the short distance to Buzios.
+Well done to Amanda for not complaining about the wind, she only rolled her eyes a few times.
+Once in Buzios, the Buzios Hostel was the right choice for fixing the tent poles and for doing internet.
 Amanda, no doubt, was the first to spot a sign advertising a bus trip to Salvador along the coast.
 There was, however, no chance of such a thing as we were there to cycle.

-We took a walk to the local supermarket to get some food for supper which we could cook in the hostel’s kitchen.
-Amanda also discovered that she was a victim of credit card fraud!
-What a disaster!
+The local supermarket provided food for supper, which we cooked in the hostel’s kitchen.
+Unfortunately, Amanda discovered she was a victim of card fraud.
+What a disaster.

 9 September – Buzios

-Although we packed up and were ready to leave quite early, contacting Amanda’s bank to report the credit card fraud took some time.
-By the time we had completed the time-consuming job of contacting the bank and cancelling the card it was after midday so we stayed another day in pretty Buzios.
+Although packed up and ready to leave quite early, contacting Amanda’s bank to report the card fraud took longer than expected.
+By the time we’d completed the time-consuming job of phoning the bank and cancelling the card, it was after midday, and it was another day spent in pretty Buzios.

 Buzios is known for its beaches, and it didn’t disappoint.
 In the early ’60s, Buzios was “discovered” by Brigitte Bardot and her Brazilian boyfriend.
 After that, the town went from a sleepy fishing community to a world-class tourist resort.
-The wind dropped and we took a walk along the beach and enjoyed a stunning sunset.
-At least Amanda had a good rest and looked ready to take on the road again.
+The wind dropped, making for an enjoyable walk along the beach and for a stunning sunset.
+At least Amanda had a good rest and looked ready to tackle the road once more.

 10 September - Buzios – Macae – 81km